microsoft/BuildTourHack/stories/1/121_Add_WIndows_Feature.md

 ```

-3. Inside the feature detection, add the following code to load the live tile
+3. Inside the feature detection, add the following code to load the live tile:

 ```
 var tileContent = new Windows.Data.Xml.Dom.XmlDocument();